patshaughnessy/patshaughnessy.github.io/posts/2014-09-17-20000-leagues-under-activerecord.markdown

 I’d like to take you on an adventure inside of ActiveRecord to find out how it works, how ActiveRecord generates and executes SQL statements.

-And why stop there? …later we’ll dive underneath ActiveRecord and inside an actual database server to find out how it works too.
+And why stop there?
+Later we’ll dive underneath ActiveRecord and inside an actual database server to find out how it works too.
 How does it understand the SQL statements we give it?
 How does it find the data we ask for and return it to us?
 Let’s find out!